Enabling administrator updates to Visual Studio with Microsoft Endpoint Configuration Manager

 Applies to: Visual Studio Visual Studio for Mac Visual Studio Code

-When Microsoft releases a new Visual Studio update, Microsoft will simultaneously publish a corresponding Visual Studio administrator update package to the Microsoft Update servers.
-An administrator can then distribute the Visual Studio administrator update package via Windows Server Update Services (WSUS) by using the Configuration Manager (SCCM), or via Windows Update for Business (WUfB) by using the Microsoft Endpoint Manager (Intune).
+Every time a new Visual Studio update is released, Microsoft will publish a Visual Studio administrator update package to the Microsoft Update servers.
+An administrator can then distribute this Visual Studio administrator update package via Windows Server Update Services (WSUS) by using the Configuration Manager (SCCM), or via Windows Update for Business (WUfB) by using the Microsoft Endpoint Manager (Intune).
+The Windows Update agent on the client computers will recognize that the update is available and will initiate the update.

 Use Microsoft Endpoint Manager (Intune) to update to cloud connected devices using Visual Studio administrator updates